RiddhiDeogade/Salesforce-WhatsApp-Integration-using-Webhooks/README.md

 This opens the Guest User Profile.

 🔹 Step 3: Find Object Settings
-Scroll down OR use the left-side menu and click on Object Settings (under "Apps" section).

-(If you don’t see a side menu, click the ☰ icon or scroll way down until you find Object Settings.)

-You’ll see a list of all standard and custom objects.
+Scroll down you’ll see a list of all standard objects permission.

 🔹 Step 4: Edit Permissions
 Click on the object you want to give access to (e.g., Lead, Case, or your custom object).